Are your closets overflowing with reusable bags? You're not alone | CBC News

 Customers not catching on

-Regardless of the regulations, major retailers have already made the switch, but it's taking customers time to catch on.
+Regardless of the regulations, major retailers have already made the switch.
+It's taking customers time to catch on.

-Andrea Ashbaugh, a clinical psychologist and associate professor at the University of Ottawa, said research on habit development shows it can take anywhere from three weeks to 60 days for an average person to adjust.
+Andrea Ashbaugh, a clinical psychologist and associate professor at the University of Ottawa, said research on habit development shows it can take anywhere from 21 to 60 days for an average person to adjust.

 "Change is a really difficult thing," Ashbaugh said, adding that it also depends on how often you're doing the activity you're trying to change.